pnlbwh/luigi-pnlpipe/docs/TUTORIAL.md

 in the rest of the tutorial.
 You can follow the above group example as a model for the rest.
 * Each relevant configuration snippet should be saved in a `.cfg` file and defined in `LUIGI_CONFIG_PATH` environment variable.
 * If there is more than one task under a workflow, which is generally the case, a `[DEFAULT]` section should be used in their configuration file to allow parameter sharing with top level-tasks.
-[Run FSL eddy and PNL epi](#run-fsl-eddy-and-pnl-epi) sections explains this requirement in detail.
+[EddyEpi](#eddyepi) section explains this requirement in detail.

 Tips: